John Casor: Legal dispute

-Anthony Johnson, a black Angolan, was an indentured servant brought to the James River area of Virginia on the ship James in 1621.
+Anthony Johnson, a Black Angolan, was an indentured servant brought to the James River area of Virginia on the ship James in 1621.
 During the late 1640s, Johnson moved with his family to Northampton County on the Eastern Shore of Virginia.
 He acquired property on Pungoteague Creek and began raising livestock.
 He was the first known African landowner in the colony.
 By July 1651, he had expanded his holdings, which he referred to in a court record as myne owne ground, to 250 acre, then a considerable tract by Eastern Shore standards.
 He was prosperous enough to import five indentured servants of his own and was granted an additional 250 acre as "headrights" for bringing in workers.

-In 1653 John Casor, an African employed by Johnson, filed what later became known as a freedom suit.
-He said that he had been imported as a "seaven or eight yeares" indentured servant and that, after attempting to reclaim his indenture, he had been told by Johnson that he didn't have one.
+In 1653, John Casor, an African man employed by Johnson, filed what later became known as a freedom suit.
+He said that he had been imported with an indenture of "seaven or eight yeares", and that Johnson told him he did not have one after he attempted to reclaim it.
 According to the civil court documents, Casor demanded his freedom.
 "Anthony Johnson was in a feare.
 Upon this his son in law, his wife and his two sonnes persuaded the said Anthony Johnson to set the said John Casor free."

 Casor went to work for Robert Parker, an English colonist who, along with his brother George, later testified that they knew Casor had an indenture.
 One commentator said that Johnson may have feared losing his headrights land if the case went to court.

-Anthony Johnson brought suit in Northampton County court against Robert Parker in 1654 for detaining his "Negro servant, John Casor," saying "Hee never did see any [indenture] but that hee had ye Negro for his life".
+In 1654, Johnson sued Robert Parker in Northampton County court for detaining his "Negro servant, John Casor," saying, "Hee never did see any [indenture] but that hee had ye Negro for his life".
 In the case of Johnson v.
-Parker, the court of Northampton County upheld Johnson's right to hold Casor as a slave, saying in its ruling of March 8, 1655:
+Parker, the court of Northampton County upheld Johnson's right to enslave Casor, saying in its ruling of March 8, 1655:

 This daye Anthony Johnson negro made his complaint to the court against mr. Robert Parker and declared that hee deteyneth his servant John Casor negro under the pretence that said negro was a free man.
 The court seriously consideringe and maturely weighing the premisses, doe fynde that the saide Mr. Robert Parker most unjustly keepeth the said Negro from Anthony Johnson his master ...
 It is therefore the Judgement of the Court and ordered That the said John Casor Negro forthwith returne unto the service of the said master Anthony Johnson, And that Mr. Robert Parker make payment of all charges in the suit.Virginia, Guide to The Old Dominion, WPA Writers' Program.
 NY: Oxford University Press, 1940, p.
 378.